jschauma/jass/README.md

 Why does this ask me for my passphrase when decrypting?
 Can't it get it from my ssh agent?
 ------------------------------------------------------------------------------------------
-Unfortunately the passphrase cannot be retrieved from any running ssh agent, since we are not actually using ssh(1) at all.
-We are using openssl(1), which requires the passphrase to use the private key file to decrypt the data.
+Unfortunately the passphrase cannot be retrieved from any running ssh agent, since we are not actually using ssh(1) at all, we just happen to use an ssh key.
+If the key is encrypted, then we need to prompt the user for the passphrase.

 Who wrote this tool?
 --------------------